Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Results

 The geometry of such a square lattice, schematically depicted in Fig.~\ref{fig:Schematic}, implies the existence of four geometrically distinct corners.
 These corners are labeled as follows: corner (A), located in the direction of stronger coupling along both $n_x$ and $n_y$, where the linear skin modes are localized; corner (C), located in the direction of weaker coupling along both $n_x$ and $n_y$; and corners (B$_x$)/(B$_y$), located in the directions of stronger coupling along $n_x$/$n_y$ but weaker coupling along $n_y$/$n_x$.
 In the special case where $h_x = h_y$, corners B$_x$ and B$_y$ are equivalent by symmetry, and we refer to them in such case as corners (B).
 We consistently follow this notation throughout this work.

-At this point it is important to mention, that this model can be mapped via the imaginary gauge transformation \(\alpha_{n_{x},n_{y}} \equiv \psi_{n_{x},n_{y}} e^{-(h_{x}n_{x}+h_{y}n_{y})}\), to a Hermitian tight-binding model, which, in the nonlinear case (\(g=1\)), is characterized by site-dependent nonlinearity.
-The complex amplitude evolution in such a lattice, is governed by the following discrete nonlinear Schrödinger (DNLSE) type of equation:
+Although the 2D NLHN is non-Hermitian and thus corresponds to non-conservative dynamics, it can be mapped via the imaginary gauge transformation \(\alpha_{n_{x},n_{y}} \equiv \psi_{n_{x},n_{y}} e^{-(h_{x}n_{x}+h_{y}n_{y})}\), to a Hermitian tight-binding model, which, in the nonlinear case ({$|g|=1$}), is characterized by site-dependent nonlinearity.
+As we will see, this allow us to derive conservation laws for the system under discussion.

+Specifically, the evolution of the complex amplitude $\alpha_{n_{x},n_{y}}(z)$ in such a lattice is governed by the discrete nonlinear Schrödinger (DNLSE)-type equation: